open-compass/opencompass/docs/en/advanced_guides/code_eval_service.md

 ### Debugging Code Evaluation Service

-When modifying either support for new datasets or post-processing, it is possible that modifications need to be made to the original code evaluation service.
-Please make changes according to your needs to the following sections:
+When supporting new datasets or modifying post-processors, it is possible that modifications need to be made to the original code evaluation service.
+Please make changes based on the following steps:

 1. Remove the installation of the `code-evaluator` in `Dockerfile`, mount the `code-evaluator` when starting the container instead: